Table of Contents

 Are LinkedIn Learning courses good?

-Yes, many of the courses on LinkedIn Learning are superb.
-They cover a large amount of content, and can provide learners with a rich knowledge base.
+Yes, many of the courses on LinkedIn Learning have both good content, engaging instructors, and high production value overall.
 But, users should research the expertise level of presenters before placing full trust in the content.
+Or alternatively, sign up for a one-month free trial and try the course out.

 Advantages (Pros) of LinkedIn Learning